ONMO/OnMobileRBT/README.md

   ### Purpose

-  This document describes systematic guidelines in integrating OnMobile RBT SDK framework along with its dependent libraries/frameworks.This document provides complete guidelines tointegrate OnMobile RBT Framework in iOS project.
+  This document describes systematic guidelines in integrating OnMobile RBT SDK framework along with its dependent libraries/frameworks.This document provides complete guidelines to integrate OnMobile RBT Framework in iOS project.

 ## SDK Integration Steps